-Our scavenger hunts do not all conclude with a treasure hunt; these would be more of a police investigation or a mystery to solve where the kids will look for the answer to a riddle.
+Our scavenger hunts do not all conclude with a treasure hunt; these would be more of a detective mystery or a mystery to solve where the kids will look for the answer to a riddle.
 Our games feature around ten varied events.
 Kids love them for occasions such as birthdays, family gatherings, celebrations, and grandparents to entertain their grandchildren in the holidays… Lots of occasions warrant organising such games!

 C- General outlook

 There are a few things to consider when preparing for your game.